10 Disability Support Worker Interview Questions and Answers

 Example:

-What traits do you have that make you especially suitable for the support worker role?
+What traits do you believe make you particularly suitable for support work?

-Disability support workers need to know the technical side of the job, but also have a caring, compassionate nature in order to be successful.
-This question will tell you if an applicant has the right personality for the role.
+Disability support workers need to understand the technical side of the job, but also have important soft skills, like a caring, compassionate nature, to be successful and achieve job satisfaction.
+Learn about their personal attributes, values, work ethic and alignment with the realities of support work.
 What to look for in an answer:

 Example: